 What I do is locate the malicious PHP files on the infected website and replace them completely with the script below:

 <?php // POST data capture - replaces malicious file previously found on this system header('HTTP/1.1 500 Internal Server Error'); $date = new DateTime(); $date->setTimezone(new DateTimeZone('Australia/Melbourne')); $fdate = $date->format('Y-m-d H:i:s'); // same format as NOW() file_put_contents("/tmp/post.log",$fdate . "\n" . print_r($_SERVER,true) . "\n\n" . print_r($_POST,true) . "\n==========\n"); ?>

 This handy script will simply return a fake HTTP Status code of 500 indicating an Internal Server Error has occurred (even though really it hasn’t!).
 Many attackers are used to seeing this error, since some of the very badly written scripts they write often have syntax errors.
-So a 500 error is enough to keep them trying in the hope they thing they’ve done something wrong with whatever data they’re trying to inject.
+So a 500 error is enough to keep them trying in the hope they think they’ve done something wrong with whatever data they’re trying to inject.

-But, as well as returning the fake error, this script sneakily captures any POST data submitted to the page and appends it to the /tmp/post.log file (obviously you’ll want to change this wherever you’d like).
+But, as well as returning the fake error, this script sneakily captures any POST data submitted to the page and appends it to the /tmp/post.log file (obviously you’ll want to change this to wherever you’d like).
 Once you’ve started to capture some real POST data you can replay that data yourself in an isolated environment with a copy of the real malicious PHP file to see what happens.
-Often the POST data will clearly reveal the decryption password you need to unlock the code for further analysis.
+Often the captured POST data will reveal the decryption password you need to unlock the code for further analysis.

 Until next time.
 Stay safe out there.